Skip Navigation

 Undergraduate and Graduate Scholarships are available.
 Graduate Assistantships and Opera Fellowships may include tuition waivers, stipends, and health benefits.

-The annual Benton-Schmidt Graduate Voice Competition provides scholarship awards up to $25,000 to promising incoming graduate students.
-Awards will be given based on excellence in vocal performance and versatility as revealed through the performance audition.
-Scholarship prizes are for the academic year beginning the following Fall semester.
+The Benton-Schmidt scholarships are cash scholarships awarded to outstanding incoming graduate students.
+Awards are given based on excellence in vocal performance and versatility as revealed through the performance audition.
+Scholarships are for the academic year beginning the following Fall semester.
+All incoming graduate students will be considered for these scholarships.

 Funds for these scholarships were made possible through the bequest of Joseph H. Benton, internationally-acclaimed tenor, long-time teacher and devoted supporter of vocal art, in honor of his much-revered voice teacher at the University of Oklahoma, William George Frederick Schmidt.